Murals vs Graffiti - Understanding Two Forms of Wall Art

 Intent and Purpose - Commissioned Art vs Spontaneous Expression

 Mural art and street art are distinct in terms of intent.
-Murals aim to beautify, commemorate, and tell specific stories chosen collaboratively between artist and patron.
+Commissioned wall paintings aim to beautify, commemorate, and tell specific stories chosen collaboratively between artist and patron.
 They serve spaces, enhancing environments for occupants and visitors.

 Artistic Process - Planning vs Improvisation